dagronf/DSFFloatLabelledTextControl/README.md

 * Drop in a new Text Field into your canvas and set its class to `DSFFloatLabelledTextField`
 * Set the size and style of your primary font as you would a regular text field
 * Set the size of the secondary font via the attributes inspector for the control
+* If you want a secure field, set the `isSecure` property on the control

 ### Dynamically